-Marriage, Divorce, Taxes and Your Social Security Number
+Marriage, Divorce, Taxes, and Your Social Security Number

-We're often so preoccupied with our wedding plans that taxes and our Social Security numbers are the furthest things from our mind.
-The same can be said if, unfortunately, the marriage doesn't work out and we're thinking of how to get divorced.
-However, the name and social security number we use to file our taxes is essential to getting filings correct, so when they change, so must our filings.
+Alternately, the same can be said if the marriage doesn't work out and we're thinking of getting divorced.
+However, the name and Social Security number we use to file taxes are essential to getting filings correct.
+So, when they change, so must our filings.

 How Your Name Affects Your Tax Filings

 There can be benefits from filing a joint tax return with your new spouse.
 At the same time, you may not want to split your tax return with your new ex.
-Newlyweds and the recently divorced should make sure that names on their tax returns match those registered with the Social Security Administration (SSA).
+Newlyweds and those recently divorced should make sure that the names on their tax returns match those registered with the Social Security Administration (SSA).
 A mismatch between a name on the tax return and a Social Security number (SSN) could unexpectedly increase a tax bill or reduce the size of any refund.

 How To Change Your Name

 Whether you're changing your name after marriage or after divorce, it's easy to inform the SSA of a name change once you've received your marriage license or divorce decree.
 To inform the SSA, you will complete Form SS-5 at a local SSA office.
 It usually takes two weeks to have the change verified.
 The form is available on the agency's Web site, by calling toll-free 1-800-772-1213, and visiting local offices.